Noel-Fredrick-au19/ecommerce-admin/README.md

 ### Backend

+- **Node.js with Next.js API Routes**: Server-side logic for handling requests and managing the backend.

 - **Prisma Client**: Auto-generated database client for Node.js and TypeScript, seamlessly integrated with Prisma.

 - **PlanetScale**: Database infrastructure for globally distributed applications, ensuring robust and scalable database operations.

+### Tooling

+- **eslint**: A pluggable and configurable linter tool for identifying and fixing problems in JavaScript code.

+- **autoprefixer**: A PostCSS plugin to parse CSS and add vendor prefixes to CSS rules.

+- **postcss**: A tool for transforming styles with JavaScript plugins.

+- **typescript**: A typed superset of JavaScript that compiles to plain JavaScript.

 ## Getting Started